The Best Time for Paving and Sealcoating in NJ and PA

 From late September to early November, the likelihood of rain decreases significantly, and cooler temperatures promote proper curing of both asphalt and sealants.
 Many property owners use this time to prepare for winter, so addressing pavement issues now can prevent bigger problems later when the snow arrives.

-Scheduling your paving or sealcoating project during this season can protect your surfaces from winter damage, keeping your investment safe.
+Scheduling my paving or sealcoating project during this season can protect my surfaces from winter damage, keeping my investment safe.

 Winter: A Time for Caution